BirdeeHub/nixCats-nvim/README.md

 That being said, if only for better understanding, there is a guide to going outside of those 2 files in [:help nixCats.flake.nixperts.nvimBuilder](./nix/nixCatsHelp/nvimBuilder.txt) in case you want to.

-All config folders like ftplugin and after work as designed (see :h rtp), if you want lazy loading put it in optionalPlugins in a category in the flake and call packadd when you want it.
+All config folders like `ftplugin/` and `after/` work as designed (see :h rtp), if you want lazy loading put it in `optionalPlugins` in a category in the flake and call `packadd` when you want it.
-Although, it does specifically expect init.lua rather than init.vim at root level.
+Although, it does specifically expect `init.lua` rather than `init.vim` at root level.

 It runs on linux, mac, and WSL.
 You will need nix with flakes enabled, git, a clipboard manager of some kind, and a terminal that supports bracketed paste.
 If you're not on linux you don't need to care what those last 2 things mean.